-Students interested in housing should become familiar with the Residence Hall Licensing Agreement and Residence Hall Guidelines.
+Students interested in housing should become familiar with the Residence Hall Licensing Agreement and Residence Life Policy Book.
 Residence hall students must maintain a minimum of 15 credit hours per semester to remain eligible for College housing.
-NOTE: Students whose homes are in Wexford, Missaukee, Genesee, Muskegon, Shiawassee, or St. Clair counties are eligible to live in residence halls only with the College's permission and only if space permits.

-Full-time hall coordinators and/or student resident assistants create and promote opportunities for students to develop interpersonal relationships, leadership and decision-making skills, and an awareness of individual responsibilities and rights.
+Residence Hall Coordinators and/or student Resident Assistants create and promote opportunities for students to develop interpersonal relationships, leadership and decision-making skills, and an awareness of individual responsibilities and rights.
 At Baker College, the residence halls are more than just places for sleeping and eating.
 Residence hall life supports the College's academic process and is an integral part of the living-learning experience.

 All rooms in the residence halls are partially furnished.
 They provide access to kitchen appliances so students may buy and prepare their own meals.
-Lobby areas offer television, recreational games, and conversation areas.
-Study rooms, food vending machines, and laundry facilities are also located in most residence halls.
-Residence Hall Licensing Agreements vary by campus; check with the residence life staff on each campus for more specific information.
+Lobbies/study areas offer television, recreational games, conversation areas, and food vending machines.
+Laundry facilities are available in all residence halls.